All Collections

 • SKU: the Stock Keeping Unit is the unique reference number that identifies each of your products.

-• Taxes: the tax rates applied to the selling price.
+• Taxes: The types of taxes applied to the sales price.

 • Barcode: the EAN reference number.

-• Supplier: the default supplier for the product.
+• Supplier (on purchased products): The default supplier for the product.

 • Weight: the weight of the product, expressed in kilograms.

-• Tags: the tags so that you can easily filter the information.
+• Tags: the tags that you added when creating the product, to be able to filter the information easily.

 • Description: a brief explanation with details about the product.